Golf Betting Tips For The RBC Canadian Open

 Henrik Stenson +4100 isn’t far behind Piercy in terms of odds.
 While Stenson doesn’t have any exceptional performances this season, he’s made the cut in his last six tournaments.
 Stenson has won and contended on some of the biggest stages in the world, but he hasn’t held a trophy in over three years.
 He’ll be more than comfortable hitting his three-wood off the tee — that’s what he does most weeks, regardless of the course.
 Only Sergio Garcia has gained more strokes than the Swedish golfer this season.
 Don’t be shocked if Stenson’s ball-striking ability finally puts him towards the top of the leaderboard this Sunday.

 Jim Furyk +5000, Jason Dufner +5500 and Ryan Palmer +7000 round out the mid tier.
 Few golfers have found as much success in Canada as Furyk has.
 He went back-to-back in 2006-07, and one of those wins was at Hamilton.
 With that said, he missed the cut here in 2012.
 The 49-year-old proved he can still compete, especially on courses that don’t demand too much distance off the tee.
 In 12 events this year, he has seven top-25s.
-Most notably, Furyk is the most accurate driver on tour which could put him in contention for another victory in Canada.
+Most notably, Furyk is the most accurate driver on

 At one point this season, Dufner missed seven consecutive cuts.
 The 55-1 price tag probably isn’t good enough to back Dufner, but with two top-10s in his last four events, it looks like he might have figured out something.
 He almost hit 90 percent of fairways at Muirfield Village and is consistently hitting greens.